seanbreckenridge/evry/README.md

 `evry 2 weeks -scrapesite && wget "https://" -o ....`

-In other words, if `evry` exits with a zero exit code (success), run the wget command.
+In other words, if `evry` exits runs successfully, run the `wget` command.

 `evry` exits with an unsuccessful exit code if the command has been run in the last `2 weeks` (see below for more duration examples)

-When `evry` exits with a successful exit code, it saves when it ran to a metadata file to `XDG_DATA_HOME/evry/data` that keep track of when some tag (e.g. `-scrapesite`) was last run
+When `evry` exits with a successful exit code, it saves the current time to a metadata file for that tag (`-scrapsite`).
+That way, when `evry` is run again, it can compare the current time against that file.

 Since this has no clue what the external command is, and whether it succeeds or not, this saves a history of one operation, so you can rollback when a tag was last run, incase of failure.
 An example: